 How do I return my order?

 Contact us to initiate a return.
 We issue full refunds for the product but the customer pays for the shipments.
 Refunds are issued when the order is received at our warehouse if the parts are like new.
-Restocking fees sometimes apply.
+Restocking fees apply to freight orders when returned.

 How does the dock get shipped to me?